qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   =========

-    - Shift/Alt/Control, Del/Esc and Alt with tap arrows, repeat on most layers.
+    - Shift/Alt/Control/RGUI, Del/Esc and Alt with tap arrows, repeat on several layers, to have the same effect regardless of the order in which keys are pressed.

     - Exception:  the Right Control on the base layer is taken off, because of tap delay.
 QMK allows one to press-hold to the numerical layer